AGM-Studio/EasySQL/README.md

 > Pay us a visit there ✌

 ### Wiki
-The official wiki of this library is now available at Github
+The official wiki of this library is now available at GitHub
 > https://github.com/Ashengaurd/EasySQL/wiki